cachilders/esper/README.md

 By default the player will loop over the sequence into which you have zoomed, however, you can choose to `TRACK` in the sequence direction from the context menu.

 You can also choose to `REVERSE` the sequence direction from that menu, not to mention `PLAY` and `STOP`.
+Hint: push `STOP` twice to reset the playhead.

 Click `STOP` twice to reset the play head.